samirsahoo007/system-design-primer/README.md

 A typical microservice architecture (MSA) should consist of the following components:

-* Clients
+* Clients		=>  Different users from various devices send requests

-* Identity Providers	=> who authenticate the requests of clients and communicate the requests to API Gateway
+* Identity Providers	=>  Authenticates user or clients identities and issues security tokens

 * API Gateway		=> API Gateway acts as an entry point for the clients to forward requests to appropriate microservices(can provide security, load balancing etc)